 Discover the fascinating world of miniature painting in Hattingen!

-An der Kemnade 10, 45527 Hattingen, Deutschland - On Sunday, May 25th, an exciting tour of the world of miniature painting takes place at 3 p.m. in Kulturische Museum Haus Kemnade in Hattingen.
-Entry to this special event is free and the presentation is led by the renowned duo Inge and Werner Rudowski.
-This event is a unique opportunity to immerse yourself in the fascinating art form of miniature painting, which has flourished in different cultures and regions for centuries
+On Sunday, May 25th, at 3 p.m., there will be an exciting tour through the world of miniature painting Cultural History Museum Haus Kemnade in Hattingen.
+Admission to this special event is free and the presentation will be led by the renowned duo Inge and Werner Rudowski.
+This event is a unique opportunity to immerse yourself in the fascinating art form of miniature painting, which has flourished across different cultures and regions over the centuries.

 The special exhibition in the museum focuses on the tools of the miniature painters of the 17th and 18th centuries.
-Visitors can discover materials such as parchment, ivory and copper as painting reasons and learn more about the complex color production that ranges from the rock to pigments to binders such as rubber arabic or Kandis.
-In addition, the finishing techniques with gold leaf and leaf silver as well as the special tools such as scratches, scrapers and fine brushes are presented.
+Visitors can discover materials such as parchment, ivory and copper as painting surfaces and learn more about the complex production of paint, which ranges from rock to pigments to binding agents such as gum arabic or rock candy.
+The finishing techniques with gold and silver leaf as well as special tools such as scratches, scrapers and fine brushes are also presented.

 The art of miniature painting

-miniatures are not just small pictures; They are artistic spring or brush drawings in ornament form that were often used to decorate manuscripts.
-The origin of the term "miniature" is derived from the Latin word "minium", the red dye Mennige, which has already been used in old Egyptian death books.
-Miniature painting in different cultures has been spread over the centuries, with Islamic miniature painting, which culminated in the 13th century, and European miniature painting, which is mainly concentrated on portraits, outstanding examples of this art form.
+Miniatures are not just small pictures; They are artistic pen or brush drawings in ornamental form that were often used to decorate manuscripts.
+The origin of the term “miniature” comes from the Latin word “minium”, the red dye red lead, which was already used in ancient Egyptian books of the dead.
+Over the centuries, miniature painting has been common in various cultures, with Islamic miniature painting, which reached its peak in the 13th century, and European miniature painting, which focused primarily on portraits, being prominent examples of this art form.

-The various techniques that are used in miniature painting are particularly impressive.
-It ranges from the use of covering colors (gouache) to glazing colors (watercolor) to the decorations with gold leaf.
-This illustrates the artistic detail and sophistication that is in these small works of art.
-Over the centuries, specific schools and styles developed that shaped every region and put the different painting techniques in the foreground.
+The various techniques used in miniature painting are particularly impressive.
+It ranges from the use of opaque colors (gouache) to translucent colors (watercolor) to decorations with gold leaf.
+This illustrates the artistic detail and sophistication that goes into these small works of art.
+Over the centuries, specific schools and styles also developed that shaped each region and emphasized the different painting techniques.

 New focus in the museum

-In the cultural -historical museum, new focuses are also set in the permanent exhibition.
-The presentation shows the work of painting families from England as well as the characteristic styles and influences that can be seen between the artists.
-Works by Vater and Sons, as well as brothers, illustrate tradition and exchange within the art families.
+In the Cultural History Museum, new priorities are also being set in the permanent exhibition.
+The presentation features the work of painting families from England as well as the distinctive styles and influences evident between the artists.
+Works by fathers and sons, as well as brothers, illustrate the tradition and exchange within the art families.

-The connection between the history of miniature painting and the objects on display in the museum not only offers an insight into materiality, but also into the cultural meaning of this art form.
-Visitors are invited to be inspired by the exhibited miniatures and to learn more about the rich tradition of this artistic expression.
+The connection between the history of miniature painting and the objects on display in the museum provides insight not only into the materiality but also the cultural significance of this art form.
+Visitors are invited to be inspired by the miniatures on display and learn more about the rich tradition of this artistic expression.